‘I have lived in Accra for 43 years without paying rent’ – Akrobeto

 play video

-The politics of how Chief Imam and others tried to convince Gen. Mosquito to accept Kufuor’s appointee
+How Chief Imam, others tried to convince Gen. Mosquito to accept Kufuor’s appointee

 28 August 2022